JNCybersecurity/python/About.md

-Hello, this is my first ever Python project.
-I am learning Python to further advance my knowledge in Cybersecurity.
+Hello, I am learning Python to further advance my knowledge in Cybersecurity.
 Python will help me automate a number of security tasks and tools.
+During my learning journey, I will be posting most of my progress here.